MIKE'S BUS PAGES

 On Lake Lucerne - 2000

 In, I think the early 1980s PS TATTERSHALL CASTLE of 1934 (ex-Humber Hull-Grimsby ferry made redundant by the Humber Bridge) began a retirement as a floating restaurant on the Thames near Charing Cross. - Sadly commercial interests have prevailed over history and she was given a major rebuild a few years ago losing her paddlewheels and having other changes that have altered her appearance completely.
-I believe she is now dark blue or grey all over.
+I believe she is now dark blue or grey all over and remains in about the same location now being overlooked by the giant London Eye.

 Could this be her?, or perhaps I'm actually on board and this is another very similar.
 I snapped this when crossing from Hull to Grimsby in 1964